leejoramo/UUCGV/UUCGV ByLaws.md

 1. Members shall be at least fifteen (15) years of age
 2. Agree generally with the Mission and Vision Statements of the UUCGV and the principles of the UUA.
 3. Members shall agree to behave in accordance with the UUCGV Covenant of Right Relations, and shall agree to participate in the processes of Beloved Community.
-4. Members shall actively contribute their time to the church via participation in church leadership or on teams.
+4. Members shall actively contribute their time to the church as they are able via participation in church leadership, on teams or in other tangible ways.

 ### Section B: Non-Discrimination

-It is specifically understood that membership is open to all qualified persons regardless of race, color, sex, affectional or sexual orientation, gender identity, age, education, social economic status political affiliations or national origin.
+It is specifically understood that membership is open to all qualified persons regardless of race, color, sex, affectional or sexual orientation, gender identity, age, education, social economic status, political affiliations or national origin.

 ### Section C: Method of Joining